tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/basic-surviving-linux.md

 prints both the pathnames of files named core and a count of the number of core files that were found.

+## cat

+`cat` (concatenate) print a file to the screen where it can be read, but not edited.
+This works pretty well for shorter documents.

+If the file you want to read contains more lines than will display in a single screen, you don't use `cat`.

-## head & tail, less & more
+## head - tail, less - more

 > read the beginning or end of a file

-These commands display ten lines by default.
+These commands display **ten lines** by default.

-For interactive use, head is more or less obsoleted by the `less` command, which paginates files for display.
-But head still finds plenty of use within scripts.
+For interactive use, `head` is more or less obsoleted by the `less` command, which paginates files for display.
+But `head` still finds plenty of use within scripts.

+In practice, you should only use `less`.
+Don't use `more` & `head`.

 Instead of exiting immediately after printing the requested number of lines, `tail -f` waits for new lines to be added to the end of the file and prints them as they appear— great for monitoring log files.
 Type `<Control-C>` to stop monitoring.